theaniketgiri/create-llm/README.md

 - Start with NANO to test pipeline
 - Use mixed precision on GPU (`mixed_precision: true`)
 - Increase `gradient_accumulation_steps` if OOM
-- Monitor GPU usage with dashboard
+- Monitor training with TensorBoard
 - Save checkpoints frequently

 ---